zanatooo/zanaty-budget-tracker/README.md

 Mock-Up
 The following image shows the web application's appearance and functionality:

-At the top of a graph, text says, “Your total is: $250,” above options to add or subtract funds and a chart showing total over time.
+Look At the top of a graph, text says, “Your total is: $250,” above options to add or subtract funds and a chart showing total over time.

 ![Screen Shot 2022-07-19 at 6 43 43 PM](https://user-images.githubusercontent.com/67457318/180116135-819a90e6-23a8-4cca-a38e-7ff9a932f7de.png)